-Once you have received the contract from the student, please fill out the employer section using Adobe Reader.
+Once you have received the contract from the student, please fill out the employer section using a PDF editing program (e.g., Adobe Acrobat Pro).
 We encourage you to work with the student when completing the Learning Objectives field so that both parties can take part in determining the pedagogical goals of the internship.